 All things considered, NordVPN was a faster provider in our tests, beating CyberGhost significantly, primarily in download speeds.
 The 2% difference in upload speeds is still on NordVPN’s side, indicating a flawless victory.

-Streaming Comparison
+🎬 Streaming Comparison (NordVPN Wins)

-Streaming-wise, both providers are fine, depending on your expectations.
+Streaming-wise, both are fine, depending on your expectations.
 They’re good if you want to access Pluto TV abroad or watch Netflix US.
 NordVPN has an edge because it works with 25 as opposed to CyberGhost’s 10 Netflix catalogs.

 We noticed a few problems with CyberGhost when unblocking some Netflix libraries, despite having dedicated streaming servers for them.
-Apart from Netflix, both work with services like BBC iPlayer, Prime Video, ABC, Paramount+, and at least dozens more.
+Apart from Netflix, both work with BBC iPlayer, Prime Video, ABC, Paramount+, and at least dozens more.
 It’s worth noting that NordVPN doesn’t have special streaming servers.

-Torrenting Comparison
+🧲 Torrenting Comparison (Tie)

 After downloading Linux Mint a couple of times, we noticed no performance differences, making both viable.
 Not to mention their privacy and security, both contribute to the experience.
-This allows for fast and secure torrenting.
+This allows fast and secure torrenting.

 Winner: NordVPN 🏆